 Modern companies regularly evaluate technology to find out ways to improve their operations.
 For every business need, there are plenty of SaaS solutions.
 Most are inexpensive and can generate value for your business.
 Unless, of course, you're paying for subscriptions that nobody is using.
 Or if you are licensing many subscriptions for the same purpose.

 SaaS is a crucial part of digital transformation.
-Companies are moving towards cloud-based micro-services and relying on APIs instead of expensive monolithic software on-premises or legacy processes on spreadsheets or paperwork.
+Companies are moving towards cloud-based micro-services and relying on APIs instead of expensive monolithic software on-premises, or worse, legacy processes on spreadsheets or paperwork.

 The idea is simple.
 A company has many problems to solve and efficiencies to generate.
-In the same way that specialized labor improved our economy, companies can generate more returns on their investment by outsourcing their specific problems to subscriptions that give them the tools to solve them.
+In the same way that specialised labour improved our economy, companies can generate more return on their investments by outsourcing their specific problems to subscriptions that give them the tools to solve them.

 Do you hire and manage dozens of freelancers for a translation company?
 Freelance management software can make that easy and efficient.

 Do you need a plugin for your CMS?
-Why build one when you can license one for $4.95 a month?
+Why build one when you can licence one for $4.95 a month?

-Companies of all sizes will engage in multiple SaaS subscriptions, hence the idea of SaaS management.
+Companies of all sizes these days will engage in multiple SaaS subscriptions, hence the idea of SaaS management.

-It's essentially the licensing, paying, and canceling of your SaaS subscriptions so that you only pay for what you need.
+It's essentially the licensing, paying, and cancelling of your SaaS subscriptions so that you only pay for what you need.

 The opposite of SaaS management is not to manage at all.
-Let anyone in the company start subscriptions with companies without anyone else knowing.
+Let anyone in the company start subscriptions with companies, with nobody else knowing.
 But, in this scenario, there's a chance that a few months later, someone will uncover thousands of dollars a month being spent on tools that are no longer being used.

-As a finance leader, saving and optimizing subscription management for SaaS is low-hanging fruit.
+As a finance leader, saving and optimising subscription management for SaaS is low-hanging fruit.
 And getting on top of it is relatively easy.

 The problem is also quite obvious.
-Every team in the company needs these tools to get their work done, which is great.
+Every team in the company needs these tools to get their work done, and that's great.
 But then, things happen: